-B. Account Listing Report.
+- B. Account Listing Report.
 This report identifies cardholder names, addresses, telephone numbers, and account numbers assigned under the APC's hierarchy.
-APCs and account managers will use this report to ensure correct information is on file with the travel card vendor; and notify the travel card vendor of any needed corrections.

-C. Account Renewal Report.
+APCs and account managers will use this report to ensure correct information is on file with the travel card vendor; and notify the travel card vendor of any needed corrections. - C. Account Renewal Report.
 This report identifies those cardholders whose cards are coming due for renewal.
-APCs should review the information on this report monthly and take appropriate action.

-D. CBA NCV Report.
-Net Charge Volume Summary Report available by Hierarchy and Cycle Date.

-E. Credit Balance Refund Report.
+APCs should review the information on this report monthly and take appropriate action. - D. CBA NCV Report.
+Net Charge Volume Summary Report available by Hierarchy and Cycle Date. - E. Credit Balance Refund Report.
 This report provides a list of accounts that have received a credit balance refund.
-Use this report to determine which accounts have been issued credit balance refunds.

-F. Mission Critical Report.
+Use this report to determine which accounts have a credit balance refund owed and to assist cardholders with obtaining the refund. - F. Mission Critical Report.
 This report provides a listing of accounts that have been placed in mission critical status.
-The APC will use this report to identify accounts that have been deemed mission critical and to check against orders to ensure that accounts continue to qualify for mission critical status.

-G. PCS Status Report.
+The APC will use this report to identify accounts that have been deemed mission critical and to check against orders to ensure that accounts continue to qualify for mission critical status. - G. PCS Status Report.
 This report identifies accounts in mission critical status that are related to a PCS move.
-Use this report to identify cardholders who have been placed in mission critical as a result of a PCS move and ensure removal from the status as appropriate.

-H. Pre-suspension Report.
+Use this report to identify cardholders who have been placed in mission critical as a result of a PCS move and ensure removal from the status as appropriate. - H. Pre-suspension Report.
 This report lists accounts that are nearing suspension and identifies account names, account numbers, status, balances past due, and the number of days that each account is past due.
-APCs should use the information from this report to notify commanders and supervisors to ensure their travelers make prompt payment of their account balance.

-I. Returned Check Report.
+APCs should use the information from this report to notify commanders and supervisors to ensure their travelers make prompt payment of their account balance. - I. Returned Check Report.
 This report provides a list of all cardholders that incur payment reversal transactions within a specified hierarchy level and time frame.
-APCs should use this report to determine where account holders have made payments with insufficient funds.

-J. Suspension Report.
+APCs should use this report to determine where account holders have made payments with insufficient funds. - J. Suspension Report.
 This report lists accounts that have been suspended and are nearing cancellation and identifies account names, account numbers, status (suspended or canceled), date of status, balances past due, and the number of days that each account is past due.
-APCs should use this report to notify cardholders and leadership of the potential cancellation of an account.

-K. View CBA Listing (DTS).
+APCs should use this report to notify cardholders and leadership of the potential cancellation of an account. - K. View CBA Listing (DTS).
 This DTS report identifies CBA accounts and their current expiration date by DTS Organization Code, which aids APCs on what CBA accounts need to be updated in DTS.

-041405.
-Data Analytics and Misuse Case Management

-Visa® IntelliLink is a web-based modular application designed to provide sophisticated information services including analytics and investigative reporting, misuse detection, program compliance, regulatory compliance, spend management, and support for strategic sourcing.
-All CPMs and designated APCs are required to use the IntelliLink rules, queries, and case management/disposition capabilities to review travel card activity on no less than a monthly basis to identify potential misuse using the following procedures:
+\0415 COMPLIANCE ANALYTICS AND RECORD KEEPING

+Visa® IntelliLink is a web based tool that uses self-learning algorithms to provide the DoD with automated compliance analysis of all travel card spend to identify potential misuse and policy violations.
+Each transaction is attributed a predictor score based on actual situational factors and historical data comparisons of similar transactions with a higher score indicating increased potential policy compliance concerns.
+Additionally, IntelliLink provides comprehensive access to cardholder transaction activity and spending patterns.
+Finally, the IntelliLink Compliance Module is a record keeping tool that includes automated data gathering on questionable transactions, collaboration functionality to facilitate follow up inquiries to verify transaction validity, oversight escalation and disposition documentation.
+Use of IntelliLink is mandatory at hierarchy levels two and three, while also highly encouraged at hierarchy level four and below.

+On no less than a monthly basis: